 If you are responsible with your credit card usage, then getting a rewards card long before your trip starts, putting every purchase you can on that card each month, then paying it off each month, can earn you a lot of rewards before you even step out the door for your trip.

 Editor’s note: BootsnAll editor Adam Seper and his family have gotten 5 free, round-trip international flights between 2011 and 2015 – 1 to Europe, 1 to Central America, and 3 to Mexico – just for using a mileage credit card for daily purchases and paying it off each month.
+They then signed up for a Capital One Venture Card because they didn’t like being tied to a specific airline, and they wracked up $2100 in travel rewards in a 2 year period between 2015-2017 by simply using their credit card for ALL their purchases and paying it off each month.

-Read Find the Best No Foreign Transaction Fee Credit Cards for more in depth information on good travel credit cards and check out what Rick Steves has to say about chip and pin cards.
+Read Find the Best No Foreign Transaction Fee Credit Cards for more in depth information on good travel credit cards

 On the road tips